findhit/snitcher/README.md

 ## Motivation

-We developed snitcher as an internal mechanism to report errors into our scrum management system (we use **GitHub**, but you can create a report for your own) and today I deviced to refactor it into an Open-Source module, so, here it is!
+We developed snitcher as an internal mechanism to report errors into our scrum management system.
+We use **GitHub** :+1:, but if it isn't your case, you could create a reporter for your own and PR it! :)

+10/Apr/2015 I've decided to give **snitcher** a chance to co-exist into the Open-Source world, so here it is!